tock/tock/doc/wg/README.md

 - Managing and overseeing code, documentation, testing, and releases for the Tock project.
   - Defining and communicating overall project goals and direction.
-  - Establishing and delegating responsility over components and sub-projects to working groups.
+  - Establishing and delegating responsibility over components and subprojects to working groups.
   - Ensuring that working groups have the people and resources needed to accomplish their work.
   - Ensuring working groups are accountable to their delegated